the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-containers.md

 Just as docker images are built using `Dockerfile` files, singularity containers are built from singularity definition files.
 The process and syntax is similar to docker files but there are subtle differences.
-As a minimal working example, we can build a 'lolcow' container based on the official ubuntu docker container image.
+As a minimal working example, we can build a 'lolcow' container based on the official Ubuntu docker container image.
 Put the following in a `lolcow.def` file (based on the
 [Singularity documentation](https://www.sylabs.io/guides/3.2/user-guide/build_a_container.html)):